pmat101/notes/iOS/swift.md

 - a **set** is similar to an array except they're unordered and only contain unique elements
 - sets can be initialised as → `var set_name = Set<type>()` or `var set_name: Set = [val1, val2..]`
 - use **insert(item)** to add element to a set, *.count*, *.isEmpty* methods to check number of items in a set and *.remove(value)* or *removeAll* to delete an item or everything from the set
-- *.contains* checks if a given value is present in a set or not
+- *.contains()* checks if a given value is present in a set/range/string or not
 - *set1.intersection(set2)* creates a new set using common values between both, while *.union* combines both sets (or more) into one set with unique elements
 - *.symmetricDifference* method can be used to find elements exclusive to both sets
 - *.subtracting* method take values only present in set 1 and removes values common in both sets